Bloggify/Bloggify/docs/environment-variables.md

 ### The `.env` file

-You can store the enviroment variables in the `.env` file in the root of the project.
+You can store the environment variables in the `.env` file in the root of the project.
 It is recommended that you do not add the `.env` file in the git repository.
 Add it in `.gitignore`.